Welcome to today's edition of the Rush 24-7 podcast.

 Ted Stevens, well, go, this is cool.

-I'm going to attach my my uh little amendment here to let us drill for oil and war, which is, by the way, uh for a later time.
+I'm going to attach my little amendment here to let's just drill for oil and and war, which is, by the way, for a later time, I'll describe and war to you.

-It's not a paradise of anything.
+It's not a paradise event.

 They killed off in this bill, in the process, funding for Gulf States Hurricane Katrina rebuilding and home heating assistance for the elderly.

-So by filibustering this, they have also killed off funding for Gulf States Hurricane Katrina rebuilding and uh home heating assistance for the elderly somewhere all over the country, primarily the Northeast.
+So by filibustering this, they have also killed off funding for Gulf States Hurricane Katrina rebuilding and home heating assistance for the elderly somewhere all over the country, primarily the Northeast.

 And they went to the McCain camp, went to Senator McCain.